Protect the Spirit of the West

 This Is a Crisis of Compassion.

+Our wild horses are being managed toward extinction—chased by helicopters, torn from their families, and left vulnerable to both bureaucratic neglect and senseless violence.
 These animals are not “excess inventory.”
-They are sentient beings with complex social structures and deep bonds.
-They belong to the land they’ve roamed for generations.
+They are sentient beings with deep social bonds who belong to the American landscape.
 We have the power—and the responsibility—to protect them.

 5 STEPS TO END BRUTAL ROUNDUPS